snowplow/snowplow/docs/04_selfhosting_snowplow.md

 1. Hosting your JavaScript allows you to use your own JavaScript minification and asset pipelining approach (e.g. bundling all JavaScripts into one minified JavaScript)
 2. As [Douglas Crockford] [crockford] put it about third-party JavaScripts: _"IT IS EXTREMELY UNWISE TO LOAD CODE FROM SERVERS YOU DO NOT CONTROL."_
 3. Perhaps most importantly, hosting `snowplow.js` on your own server means that the SnowPlow tracking cookie will be **first-party**, not **third-party**.
-This is good for privacy reasons, and also it gives better accuracy in counting unique visitors (as first-party cookies are more often accepted and less often deleted by users)
+This is good from a user-privacy perspective, and it also gives better accuracy in counting unique visitors (as first-party cookies are more often accepted and less often deleted by users)

-If you are convinced about the merits of self-hosting, please read on...
+So if you want to self-host `snowplow.js`, please read on...

 ### Prerequisites